wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/ui.md

 ### [Map Marker Icons](https://www.nexusmods.com/newvegas/mods/83575)

-A total overhaul to every Map Marker icon, also including an extension that replaces 87 generic Map Markers Icons with something that is more memorable and unique.
+A total overhaul to Map Marker icons, also including an extension that replaces 87 generic Map Markers Icons with something that is more memorable and unique.

 #### Installation: